 Located on the Oregon coast between Portland and Eugene on the north side of the Yaquina Bay, is the waterfront town of Newport, with a population of about 10,000 year-round residents.
 Newport is the county seat of Lincoln county and is home to beaches, lighthouses, and its iconic landmark, the Yaquina Bay Bridge.
 It is considered “The Dungeness Crab Capital of the World”, as commercial crabbers and Oregon's largest fishing fleet have been harvesting them in record numbers.
 As a tourist destination, visitors come to enjoy scenic beaches, the marina, ocean life, lighhouses, the arts, and the Oregon Coast Aquarium.
 Hatfield Marine Science Center, operated by Oregon State University, conducts research in marine environment, and the National Oceanic and Atmospheric Administration has research ships based here.
 Oregon Coast Community College is also located in Newport.
 Photo of the Port of Newport and Yaquina Bay Bridge courtesy of Wikipedia and Becherka (public domain); photo of the Campus of the Hatfield Marine Science Center is operated by Oregon State University in cooperation with state and federal agencies, courtesy of Wikipedia and OSU, NOAA, USDA, USFWS, OSFW (public domain).

 Watch this short Youtube video prepared by DVDesigns:

 Where to Retire in Newport and Home Prices

 Newport is made up of several neighborhoods with restaurants, antique shops and galleries.
 It offers many types of housing including a couple of RV parks.
-Zillow reports the median home value to be $317,208 in early 2020, and calls it a "Very Hot" market at this time.
+Zillow reports the median home value to be $406,411 in late 2021 up about 23% over the past year.

 What Is Special about Newport